cockroachdb/docs/v22.1/take-full-and-incremental-backups.md

 <span class="version-tag">New in v22.1:</span> In some situations, you may want to exclude a table's row data from a [backup](backup.html).
 For example, you have a table that contains high-churn data that you would like to [garbage collect](architecture/storage-layer.html#garbage-collection) more quickly than the [incremental backup](#incremental-backups) schedule for the database or cluster holding the table.
 You can use the `exclude_data_from_backup = true` parameter with a [`CREATE TABLE`](create-table.html#create-a-table-with-data-excluded-from-backup) or [`ALTER TABLE`](set-storage-parameter.html#exclude-a-tables-data-from-backups) statement to mark a table's row data for exclusion from a backup.

 It is important to note that the backup will still contain the table, but it will be empty.
-Also, setting this parameter prevents the cluster or database backup from delaying [GC TTL](configure-replication-zones.html#gc-ttlseconds) on the key span for this table.
+Setting this parameter prevents the cluster or database backup from delaying [GC TTL](configure-replication-zones.html#gc-ttlseconds) on the key span for this table, and it also respects the configured GC TTL.
 This is useful when you want to set a shorter garbage collection window for tables containing high-churn data to avoid an accumulation of unnecessary data.

 Using the `movr` database as an example: